thomas-lowry/status-annotations/README.md

 The default status annotations may not apply to every team's workflow, so a secondary goal of this plugin was to make it easy to customize with your own annotations.
 Here is how to get setup.

 ### 1. Fork this repository
+Fork or clone this repository.
+You can also use the the following command:
 ```bash
 npx degit thomas-lowry/status-annotations my-status-annotations
 ```